How To Write A Motivation Letter

 • Be specific and personal in the letter.
 Do not use generic language or clichés.
 Instead, focus on sharing your own unique story and experiences.

 • Be honest and authentic in everything you share.
-Don't try to pretend someone you're not.
+Don't try to pretend to be someone you're not.
 The admission committee can tell if you're being genuine.

 • Be clear and concise in each part of the motivation letter.
 Proofread everything carefully before submitting it.